Installing tutor plugins per instance¶

 Update pipelines to build and use the virtual environment¶

-'s running within a virtual environment, we will need to make sure this virtual environment
+Now that tutor's running within a virtual environment, we will need to make sure this virtual environment

 exists when running deployment pipelines.
 For the create, update and delete pipelines we will need to build the virtual environment.